Eight accountancy myths

 'My advice would be to, along the journey, take on as many varying tasks as possible and accept the fact that you will make mistakes along the way.
 It is a steep learning curve, but it is the job of the CFO to - as I mentioned - know a little about a lot, and the more areas of accounting you have been involved in in your career will only help your cause when trying to achieve the top finance job.'

 Thanks for talking to us, Lee.
-If you're feeling inspired and curious about a career in accounting, enrol on the free Introduction to Financial and Management Accounting course available to anyone, anywhere in the world.
+If you're feeling inspired and curious about a career in accounting, enrol on the free online courses Introduction to Management Accounting and the Introduction to Bookkeeping, available on-demand to anyone, anywhere in the world.